Barrayar: Plot summary

 After Cordelia rejoins Aral, they learn that the replicator containing their child, whom they have named Miles, needs periodic maintenance.
 Without it, the fetus will succumb within six days, but Aral refuses to attempt a rescue when there are far greater concerns.
 However, Cordelia's personal bodyguard, Ludmilla Droushnakovi, was previously stationed at the palace and knows several top-secret ways to slip inside undetected.
 Cordelia, Droushnakovi and Bothari set out to rescue Miles and hopefully Gregor's mother, Princess Kareen.
 When Clement Koudelka, one of Aral's officers, finds out, they kidnap him and persuade him to help out.

-In the city, they witness the capture of Lady Alys Vorpatril and the murder of her husband, Padma.
-They rescue Alys, who is pregnant with Ivan Vorpatril.
-While in hiding, she delivers her son with Bothari's help; he learned midwifery watching his mother minister to others.
+In the city, they witness the capture of Lady Alys Vorpatril.
+They rescue Alys, who is pregnant with Ivan Vorpatril, but her husband Padma is killed.
+While in hiding, she delivers her son with Bothari's help.
 Cordelia dispatches Koudelka to get her to safety and sets out with Bothari and Droushnakovi to get Miles.

 Once in the palace, Cordelia and her party are caught in a trap.
-They manage to overpower their captors, but not before Princess Kareen is killed.
-In the ensuing confusion, Bothari sets fire to part of the Imperial Palace to cover their retreat as they take Vordarian himself hostage.
+They manage to overpower their captors, but Princess Kareen is fatally shot by one of Vordarian's men.
+Bothari sets fire to part of the Imperial Palace to cover their retreat as they take Vordarian hostage.
 When Vordarian defies Cordelia, she orders Bothari to behead him.
 They escape with the replicator—and Vordarian's head.
 Cordelia returns to Aral's base and deposits the head on a table in front of some of Vordarian's wavering allies.
 Without its leader, the coup falls apart.

 Miles is born, fragile and deformed.
 Five years later, he has very brittle bones, but is very active, rambunctious and intelligent, capturing even Piotr's affection.